Open Search

 Alliant International University: Earn Your Master’s of Social Work

-As you can see, the social work practice is a diverse profession.
+As you can see, the social work field is a diverse profession.
 As a social worker, you can pursue a career in many directions and work with a wide range of populations in need.
 While social work may be emotionally taxing at times, it can also be incredibly rewarding.
 It gives you a chance to make a real impact in your community.

 If this type of work interests you, you may want to consider earning your master’s degree in social work at Alliant.
 Our California School of Professional Psychology (CSPP) offers an MSW program that can help you develop the skills and knowledge needed to become a social worker.